steve-care-software/webx/README.md

-# Syntax
+# WebX
-The syntax application makes it easy to create a grammar, use that grammar to extract an AST from data, create criterias to extract data from an AST, combine AST's, create a compiler to compile a custom script to a program and/or execute a program and receive its output.
+The webX application makes it easy to create a grammar, use that grammar to extract an AST from data, create criterias to extract data from an AST, combine AST's, create a compiler to compile a custom script to a program and/or execute a program and receive its output.

 ## VM syntax
     // module declaration: